Description

 Risk and Exploitability

 The CVSS base score of 6.6 indicates a medium severity of confidentiality compromise.
-EPSS data is not available, and the vulnerability is not listed in the CISA KEV catalog, suggesting low observed exploitation.
+EPSS data shows a likelihood of exploitation of less than 1%, and the vulnerability is not listed in the CISA KEV catalog, suggesting low observed exploitation.
 However, if an application relies on per‑request cookies and processes redirects, an attacker who can instruct the client to redirect to a malicious domain could steal cookies.
 The simplest attack vector involves instructing the AIOHTTP client to perform a redirect to an attacker‑controlled host; no local code execution is required.

 Remediation